lsst/rtn-045/index.rst

 --------

-Use the `template notebook <https://github.com/rubin-dp0/cet-dev/blob/main/template.ipynb>`_ in the rubin-dp0 GitHub Organization's `cet-dev` repository as a starting point.
+Use the `template notebook <https://github.com/rubin-dp0/cet-dev/blob/main/template.ipynb>`_ in the rubin-dp0 GitHub Organization's ``cet-dev`` repository as a starting point.
 The template contains an example of the header and the mandatory first section described below.

 Header
 ^^^^^^

+The structure of the header is mandatory.

 In the first markdown cell, display the Rubin Observatory logo at upper left.
 To the right of the logo list the contact author, date last verified, version, container size, and targeted learning level.